jagornet/dhcp/DHCPv6/docs/README.txt

-Welcome to Jagornet DHCPv6 Server Community Edition
+Welcome to Jagornet DHCP Server Community Edition
 ====================================================
-Jagornet DHCPv6 server is an implementation of a Dynamic Host Configuration Protocol for IPv6 (DHCPv6) server as defined by RFC 3315.
+Jagornet DHCP server is an implementation of a Dynamic Host Configuration Protocol for IPv4 (DHCPv4) as defined by RFC 2131 and IPv6 (DHCPv6) server as defined by RFC 3315.

 Getting Started
 ===============